cf-sewe/iac-poc-tf/eks/README.md

 * for PoC we are still using nginx-ingress controller
 * we are using Classic ELB which is automatically provisioned by the nginx-ingress helm chart

+## Amazon EKS

+* EKS is a managed Kuberenetes Service.
+* For PoC manually managed worker groups are used instead of Amazon Node Groups.
+    * It should be clarified if the benefits of Node Groups overweight the Vendor Lock-in disadvantage.
+* For EKS setup a Terraform Module is used, which puts a further abstraction layer on top of the AWS Terraform Provider
+* All nodes are placed in private Subnet

+## AutoScaler
+* the cluster is scaled via cluster-autoscaler
+* scaler is deployed via Helm
+* permissions are granted using [IRSA](https://aws.amazon.com/de/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/)
+which ensures that the neccessary permissions are not widely distributed.

 # Installation